amitkumar3968/TVPickerView/README.md

 ##TVPickerView

 TV picker view with increment decrement operators.

-This view is easy to configure and allows user to pick a value from values provided by delegate.
+This View is a picker view which allows to pick a value from values provided by datasource.
+Navigation among values is done via increment and decrement indicator on the side.

+A picker object requires the cooperation of a delegate for showing value of anelement and a data source for providing the numbers of elements.
+The delegate must adopt the TVPickerViewDelegate protocol and implement the required methods.
+The data source must adopt the TVPickerViewDatasource protocol and implement the required methods to return the number of elements.

 ##Installation using CocoaPods

-    1. First update all Ruby gems: [sudo] gem update
+CocoaPods is distributed as a ruby gem, installing it is as easy as running the following commands in the terminal:

-    2. Install the CocoaPods gem: [sudo] gem install cocoapods
+    $ [sudo] gem install cocoapods
-    3. Setup CocoaPods on your system: pod setup
+    $ pod setup

+Then, Create a textfile and name it Podfile in your XCode project directory.
+Then, edit the Podfile and mention your dependencies.

+    $ edit Podfile
+    platform : ios
+    pod 'TVPickerView',     '~> 1.0.0'

+Now install the dependencies in your project :

+    $ pod install

+Make sure to always open the Xcode workspace instead of the project file when building your project.

+    $ open App.xcworkspace

-For [using CocoaPods](http://nsscreencast.com/episodes/5-cocoapods) watch this screencast.
+For more see, [using CocoaPods](http://nsscreencast.com/episodes/5-cocoapods) screencast.

 ##Installation without CocoaPods
-    1. Clone the TVPickerView to some directory on your machine.
+    1. Clone the TVPickerView using: git clone git@github.com:taviscaios/TVPickerView.git.
     2. Add the TVPickerView.h and TVPickerView.m to your project and use the TVPickerView.
 ##Usage
 #1.
 Using Interface builder:
     1. Add a view to .xib file
-    2. Set the class to TVPickerView.
+    2. Set the class of the view to TVPickerView.
     3. Just sets the datasource and delegate property.
     4. Implement the TVPickerViewDelegate and TVPickerViewDatasource methods.